aroder/IframeActivityMonitor/README.md

 	var myMonitor = new IframeActivityMonitor({ trackingInterval: 30000 });

 Alternatively, you can call the constructor with an arguments object.
-The default settings will dispatch the `mousePositionChanged` every 1000 milliseconds, which could be way to frequent for your needs.
+The default settings will dispatch the `mousePositionChanged` every 1000 milliseconds, which could be way too frequent for your needs.